About me

 Now those things are out of the way...

-I have great and varied practice experience and have endeavoured to become as qualified and well practiced as I possibly can as I have an extremely strong ethic toward giving my patients and clients my very best practice, whatever their concerns might be.
+I have great and varied practice experience and have endeavoured to become as qualified and well practiced as I possibly can as I have an extremely strong ethic toward giving my clients my very best practice, whatever their concerns might be.

 ANXIETY (PANIC ATTACKS, HEALTH, GENERAL ANXIETY DISORDER, PHOBIA, SOCIAL, HOARDING, SKIN PICKING, HAIR PULLING ETC.)